stdonn/GeologicalDataProcessing/README.md

 ## System Requirements

-This toolbox was tested with QGIS version 2.18.14 and 2.18.16.
+This toolbox was tested with QGIS version >= 3.0.
 It requires the [GeologicalToolbox](https://github.com/stdonn/GeologicalToolbox).